0xlucyy/vrf/README.md

   seed, seed_hash, salt = generate_seed_salt_hash()
 ```

-### generate_random_value_and_proof Function
+### generate_beta_and_proof Function
-The `generate_random_value_and_proof` function is a pivotal component in the game's cryptographic operations, ensuring randomness, unpredictability, and verifiability of the game's outcome.
+The `generate_beta_and_proof` function is a pivotal component in the game's cryptographic operations, ensuring randomness, unpredictability, and verifiability of the game's outcome.
 Here's a detailed breakdown of its purpose and functionality:

 - Alpha: The function takes in an `alpha` value, which is a combination of game-specific parameters; timestamps and bets.